Jevons paradox: Agriculture

 Increasing the yield of a crop, such as wheat, for a given area will reduce the area required to achieve the same total yield.
 However, increasing efficiency may make it more profitable to grow wheat and lead farmers to convert land to the production of wheat, thereby increasing land use instead.

-5G internet
+Artificial Intelligence

-5G is far more energy efficient than 4G.
-However, the lower cost will lead to more internet use, which in turn may result in an increase of energy consumption.
+Microsoft CEO Satya Nadella has referenced the Jevons paradox when describing artificial intelligence.
+Erik Brynjolfsson stated that he believes there will be some occupations for which the three conditions for the paradox will be met, thereby causing increased employment in those fields, such as radiologists, translators, and coders.